laranigelli/Spatial_ecology_in_R/EXAM/RedFox_RoeDeer_Human.md

 # Statistical Analysis
 ## Kernel Density
-It is based on a non-parametric Density Estimation and it is used to create a smooth curve, providing a more realistic biological model.
+It is based on a non-parametric method used to estimate the probability density function of a random variable, creating a smooth, continuous probability curve from data points, providing a more realistic biological model.
 The density plots for high and low impact sites are produced both for the red fox and for the roe deer.
 ```r
 densityPlot(fox_high_time, main = "Red Fox activity - High Human Presence")
 densityPlot(roedeer_high_time, main = "Roe Deer activity - High Human Presence")